mattpe/ucad/08-deployment.md

    sudo systemctl enable mariadb
    ```

-1. Secure it by running the sript (optional in our one server system):
+1. Installation can be secured using common steps by running the included script (this is not mandatory in our one server system):

    ```console
    mysql_secure_installation